raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-With the Spotlight selected, go to the 'Inspector' window.
+With the 'Spot Light' selected, go to the 'Inspector' window.

 Change the transform position to X = `1.5`, Y=`7`, Z=`1.5` to move the spotlight above your mirror ball.